What is bubonic plague, aka 'black death', reported in China? All you need to know

 Bubonic plague in history

-It resulted in 'black death', one of the worst pandemics in human history that claimed millions of lives in the 14th century.
-The disease is expected to have originated somewhere in Asia, spreading through China and India, before killing of an estimated two-thirds of the European population in the 1340s and 1350s.
+It resulted in 'Black Death', one of the worst pandemics in human that claimed millions of lives during the 14th century.
+The disease is expected to have originated somewhere in Asia, spreading through China, India, before killing of an estimated two-thirds of European population in the 1340s and 1350s.
 While antibiotics can now treat the disease now, the airborne spread of the highly contagious disease wreaked havoc and frenzy across the world; healthy people were found dead overnight, and sailors started arriving at ports either dead or rotting, or covered in black contusions, pus and blood.
 There were riots and massacres of the Jewish people, and the disease is believed to have been brought under control by strict quarantine measures and public hygiene enactments.